Use a Domain You Already Own (Domain Mapping)

 3. Wait for the magic

-If your domain doesn’t load correctly or you see an error, don’t worry; it can take a few hours for your domain name servers (DNS) to update fully.
+Depending on the order that you add everything, you may want to head over to My Domains and make sure the domain you just mapped is set as your primary domain.
+Once it’s set as the primary, if the domain doesn’t load correctly or you see an error, don’t worry.
+It can take a few hours for your domain name servers (DNS) to update fully.
 You will also likely need to clear your browser’s cache.

 What about email?